sparkfun/Pokedex/README.md

 Try cloning the entire repository or downloading the zipped archive.
 Several people have reported that downloading the raw files individually yields corrupted models.
 Thanks!

+##Update 7/22/2016

+I apologize for the delay in updating the 3D Models, I'm starting from scratch using a proper CAD software in order to have surface-based models for my manufacturers.
+This will allow me to post a wider variety of formats for those of you who are building your own as well.
+Stay tuned!

 ##Update 7/20/2016

 I have tallied up the phone models requested at the pokedex email address and the results are in!
 I have dummy phones coming to me for the following models: **iPhone 6, iPhone 6s, Samsung Galaxy S7, Samsung Galaxy S7 Edge, HTC One M8**